jepersson/P5-enron/final_project/submission_questions.md

    any outliers in the data when you got it, and how did you handle those?
    [relevant rubric items: “data exploration”, “outlier investigation”]

+The goal is to classify persons of interest(POI) present in a data set made available during the Enron trial.
+The original data is consisting of a collection of internal emails connected to the persons being on trial.
+The version of the data set used in this project has been enhanced with financial data also made available at the time.
+The target variable POI is a boolean where people who evidently had connection to the fraud which led to Enron's downfall (e.g. persons found guilty, settled, or witnessing in exchange for immunity).

+Initially looking at the provided feature I made the decision to omit the email feature right away since the email address most likely do not have any connection to the probability of someone being a POI or not.
+The totals (total_stock_value and total_payments) from the financial data where also omitted since this information is redundant and possible to infer from the other financial features.
+After some further investigation a row inside the data set containing totals (TOTAL) was also found and dropped from the financial data.
+All other entries were left as is.

 2. What features did you end up using in your POI identifier, and what selection process did you use to pick them?
 Did you have to do any scaling?
 Why or why not?
 As part of the assignment, you should attempt to engineer your own